Make it happen part 3

 In the previous module, we looked at the ten elements needed to get you where you want to be.
 Achieving your goals is not always easy and normally the bigger the goal, the more challenges come your way.

 Why, when setting an important goal, do most people not follow through?

-What exactly is it that stops people moving forward?
+What exactly is it that stops people from moving forward?

-In this module, we’ll take a closer look at the most common obstacles that can stop people from achieving their goal.
+In this module, we’ll take a closer look at the most common obstacles that can stop people from achieving their goals.